geek/tribute/slides.md

 * designed for multi-team collaboration
 * request lifecycle, not (blah, blah, next) =>
 * community, composability, battle tested, fun…
+   - this is a fun framework and community
+   - fun

 -------------------------------------------------